This door is from a similar style of

 Italianate which was described on a

 past door’s post.
+If you wish to look this up it was posted on September 3, 2015.
 The main differences between this and the one I described

 to you on are the color and window placements.

-Today’s house is brick painted to look like cream stucco with brown details and the other was painted a bright white with black details.
+Today’s house is brick painted to look like cream stucco with dark olive green details and the other was painted a bright white with black details.

 The door is made of a beautiful rich